NOAA-EMC/rrfs-workflow/README.md

 The rrfs-workflow code is organized in the following subdirectories:

-* doc - the User Guide documentation.
+* docs - the User Guide documentation.
 * ecf - the ecFlow contents which will drive the RRFS workflow in NWS operations.
-* fix - static data.
+* fix - static data (not on git repo)
 * jobs - the main driver scripts (known as J-jobs) for each task.
 The workflow driver (either ecFlow or rocoto) submits these J-jobs.
 * modulefiles - module files for NOAA HPC systems.